visiting paris with children

 How (why, and whether) to visit Paris with kids

 - First, absolutely go.
 If you can, go.
 If you avoid going in summer--and you should--airfares can be surprisingly affordable, and so, too, lodging.
-Don't wait until the kids are "old enough," in part because they will quickly become too old.
+Don't wait until the kids are "old enough."
+They're old enough.

 - Set reasonable expectations--for yourself.
 You are not going to go inside every museum.
 Or even most museums.
 You may fail to enter a single one.
 Be patient with yourselves, with your kids.
 Just walking around the city is an adventure.

 - Pick up a copy of Paris with Children.
 It's compact but comprehensive and full of smart, affectionate advice.

 - Stay in an apartment.
 Unless you have designs on the Ritz, Paris hotel rooms are small, often too small to accommodate additional rollaway beds.
 A short-stay apartment gives you a place to unwind, regroup--and cook simple meals, and (ideally) do laundry.